 During welding applications, harmful fumes and smoke generate and transmit into the air stream.
 Welding fumes contain metal oxides from project materials and are generally smaller than 0.1 µm making them virtually invisible to the naked eye.

 Because welding fumes consist of submicron size particulate, it's easily respirable and targets the bloodstream, central nervous system, and kidneys.
 Long-term exposure to weld fumes can result in various health issues.

 Welding fumes also settle on floors and fixtures raising the danger of employee injuries and equipment malfunction.
 If not protected by high-performance welding fume extraction, machine operators and surrounding employees become at risk.

 Welding fume extractors remove smoke and vapors from the air stream to prevent contaminants from entering breathing zones.
 Weld fume extraction systems also improve air quality and help attain a higher quality work environment by limiting the number of accidents and production issues.

-Although fresh air may be supplied to your environment by general ventilation, relying solely on ventilation for weld fume control is ineffective.
+Relying solely on ventilation for welding fume control is ineffective.

+Welding fume exposure is regulated closely due to the negative health and safety risks associated with it.
 To ensure the safety of machine operators, it's critical to implement welding fume extraction systems in work environments where welding equipment is being operated.
-Fume extraction systems must be properly used and positioned based on the specific machining process and application taking place to guarantee effectiveness.